rkrenicki/Tandy1000-DMA-Upgrade/README.md

 ## License

-This project is licensed under the Creative Commons - Attribution - ShareAlike 3.0 License
+This project is licensed under the 200-CES13101SD	GPL 3.0 License